2004 San Francisco 49ers season: Week 13: at St. Louis Rams

 In a low-scoring contest, the 49ers lost to the division rival Rams by a score of 16–6.
 The 49ers were limited to only nine first downs in the game and could only manage two field goals, one of which was from 51 yards.
 This game marked the 49ers' seventh consecutive loss as they fell to 1–11 and they were swept by the Rams for the first time since 2001.

 Week 14: at Arizona Cardinals

 In an overtime game, the 49ers managed to snap their seven-game losing streak by outdueling the Arizona Cardinals, 31–28.
-The 49ers seemingly had this game already wrapped up when they took a twenty-one point lead, but the Cardinals fought back and scored 18 points in the fourth quarter to force overtime.
+The 49ers seemingly had this game already wrapped up when they took a 28-3 lead, but the Cardinals fought back and scored 18 points in the fourth quarter to force overtime.
 A 31-yard field goal by Todd Peterson sealed the victory for the 49ers.
 Breaking their seven-game losing streak, the 49ers improved to 2–11.
-At this point of the season, the 49ers were 2–0 against the Cardinals and 0–11 against the rest of the league.
+At this point of the season, the 49ers were 2–0 against the Cardinals and 0–11 against the rest of the league (They finished 2-4 against the NFC West).